asokolsky/GitFeatureWorkflowUtils/README.md

 git-cu
 ```

 This will checkout master, pull from origin.
-Then checkout back to the branch and do rebase.
+Then checkout back to the branch and do merge.

 ### Finish Development
 ```